cjhopp/Thesis-test/figures/mrp_hypoDD_locs_time1/caption.md

 \label{Figure6} Ngatamariki relocations from HypoDD coloured by date of occurrence between 1 January and 20 November, 2015.
-The gray boundaries represent the \cite{boseley2010resource} and \cite{risk2000electrical} resistivity boundaries shown in \ref{Figure1}.
+The gray boundaries represent the Boseley \cite{boseley2010resource} and Risk \cite{risk2000electrical} resistivity boundaries shown in Figure \ref{Figure1}.